tomohSains/java-7-11-examples/docs/completable-futures.md

         - Error-handling
 - Lots of third-party libraries implemented better APIs for handling asynchronous operations in Java, e.g. Guava's `ListenableFuture`
 - JDK 8 shipped with the `CompletableFuture` API which uses ideas from these other libraries and leverages lambdas for more declarative code

-## CompletableFutures vs Parallel Streams

-- Typically you will want to use CompletableFutures for handling non-blocking network calls
-- Parallel streams are better for CPU-bound operations
-- The `CompletableFuture` API makes it easy to supply your own thread pool
-- Parallel streams push you to use the common ForkJoin pool in the JVM, which defaults to a low size (the number of processors minus 1).
-- Generally for CompletableFutures you should supply a thread pool (via an executor), unless there is another non-common thread pool being supplied by library code (for instance, a non-blocking HTTP client)

-## APIs

-- We should generally evolve towards using CompletableFutures
-- This may mean adapting third-party APIs to use this interface
-- Better than having 3+ different interfaces that represent the same type of operation

 ## Syntax